syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 ### Base Classes

-ScheduleDataProvider Class: provides an empty implementation of the IscheduleDataProvider.
+ScheduleDataProvider Class: provides an empty implementation of the IScheduleDataProvider.
 The implementation is done through virtual methods.
 You can then derive this class and through its overrides, set up an IScheduleDataProvider.
 See the SimpleScheduleDataProvider class in the ScheduleSample sample.

 ScheduleAppointmentList Class: provides an implementation of IScheduleAppointmentList and is essentially a wrapper class for an ArrayList that holds ScheduleAppointments